Kaltsoon/data-management-and-databases/exercises/sql-exercises-4.md

 > Create a Word document named `sql-exercises-4-YOURFAMILYNAME.docx`.
 For all the SQL queries, please copy and paste both **the SQL statement and the result (e.g., as a [screenshot](https://www.take-a-screenshot.org/))** into your Word document.
 Do not worry about formatting.
 Finally, submit the Word document to Moodle.

 > [!TIP]
-> To understand the database structure, use the **Database Diagram** in in this week's "Materials" section on the course outline page.
-It shows the database tables, columns, primary keys and foreign key.
+> To understand the database structure, use the **Database Diagram** in this week's "Materials" section on the course outline page.
+It shows the database tables, columns, primary keys and foreign keys.

 > [!NOTE]
 > You'll need to use the set operations in these tasks: `EXCEPT`, `INTERSECT`, or `UNION`.